electronicsguy/ESP8266/HTTPSRedirect/README.md

 ## Example, with reference specially to Google services
 With Google Apps Script, you can publish your Google Scripts on the web.
 These scripts can access a variety of Google services, like Gmail, Google Docs, Calendar, Drive, etc. Google requires all access to their services use SSL/TLS.
 Hence the regular *WiFiClient* is not suitable and *WiFiClientSecure* must be used.
 Thanks to Ivan's work, we can now access Google services, using TLS 1.0/1.1 and with large certificates.
-However, *WiFiClientSecure* doesn't follow redirects.
+However, *WiFiClientSecure* does not follow redirects.

 When you publish your Google scripts, it'll be in the domain: **https://script.google.com/**.
 When you make a **GET** request to this
 URL, the data will be processed by your Google script, as long as you have a *doGet()* function in there.
 This is what a **GET** request to